ogmini/Notepad-Tabstate-Buffer/README.md

  - When/Why do 0.bin and 1.bin get created?
  - When/Why do 0.bin and 1.bin get deleted?
  - What causes a flush of the Unsaved Buffer?
+ - The internal content of the bin file doesn't load until the tab is visible.
+   - We can see this behavior if you drag/drop multiple text files into notepad to open them.

 ## File Format